bhanuprasanthkonda/HandTracking/README.md

 # HandTracking

 ***
-use python 3.7 for mediapipe to work
+use python 3.8.0 for mediapipe to work
 ***

-pip install opencv-python
+pip3 install opencv-python

-pip install mediapipe
+pip3 install mediapipe